AdobeDocs/campaign-classic.en/help/configuration/using/schema/srcschema.md

 * **name (string)**: unique schema name.
 * **namespace (string)**: namespace of the schema (default: nms, xtk, nl).
 When creating a new schema for a project, we recommend that you use a dedicated namespace.
 * **useRecycleBin (boolean)**: activates the trash feature in the application.
 Deleted records will be placed in the trash before final deletion.
 This function is only available in "Delivery" mode.
 * **view (boolean)**: if it is activated (@view="true"), the schema will be used as a view.
-The database structure update wizard will not take the schema into account.
+The database structure update assistant will not take the schema into account.
 This option is mainly used for referencing external tables.
 * **xtkschema (string)**: name of the schema which defines schema grammar (xtk:srcSchema by default).

 ## Examples {#examples-11}